San Antonio Drunk Driving Accident Attorney

 Additionally, the state’s social host laws are even stricter.
 You can only bring a claim against a social host if they knowingly provided alcohol to a minor (someone under the age of 18), and this contributed to the minor’s intoxication, and the minor went on to cause injury and/or damages due to being intoxicated.

-Contact the Law Offices of Pat Maloney, P.C. for a Free Consultation
+Contact the San Antonio Law Offices of Pat Maloney for a free consultation

 If you or someone you love was injured by a drunk driver, we understand what you are going through.
-At the Law Offices of Pat Maloney, P.C., our San Antonio drunk driving accident lawyers know how important it is that you have a trusted, skilled advocate on your side.
+At the Law Offices of Pat Maloney, our San Antonio drunk driving accident lawyer knows how important it is that you have a trusted, skilled advocate on your side.
 With decades of legal experience and a proven 99% success rate, our team has what it takes to fight for you.

 When you choose our firm, you receive personal attention and compassionate, client-focused support from the moment you call until the moment your case is resolved.
-You will meet directly with an attorney—not a paralegal, assistant, or junior associate.
+You will meet directly with an attorney and your legal team.
 We are proud to be one of the area’s most established and highly respected personal injury law firms, and we are ready to fight for every penny you are owed.

-Give us a call at (210) 226-8888 or contact us online to get started with a complimentary case evaluation.
+Give us a call or fill out our contact form to get started with a complimentary case evaluation.